 Pick up a board to take advantage of the consistent, year-round waves, with Currumbin Alley Surf School offering surf lessons for all ages and abilities.
 A handful of casual eateries dotted around the beach mainly serve fresh seafood, but you’ll find a range of dishes at the beachside Currumbin Beach Vikings Surf Life Saving Club.

 Following a beach session, stop by to meet the residents of Currumbin Wildlife Sanctuary, just a short walk from the beach.
-You’ll see some of Australia’s most famous wildlife, including koalas, kangaroos, crocodiles, and emus.
+You’ll see some of the famous wildlife that Australia is known for, including koalas, kangaroos, crocodiles, and emus.

 Airlie Bay, Airlie Beach